CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 !!!
 Note

-    If you want to terminate your account, simply skip the annual password change.
-The account will be terminated one month after the password has expired.
-If you want to terminate your account more quickly, contact servicedesk@csc.fi
+    If you want to terminate your account please contact servicedesk@csc.fi